Go to integrated search

 Liability Protection and Piercing the Corporate Veil

-Incorporation creates a separate legal entity, but that protection is not absolute.
-Courts will pierce the corporate veil and hold owners personally liable if the entity is used as a sham, if corporate formalities are ignored, or if funds are commingled with personal accounts.
-In practice, these cases are rarely as clean as the statute suggests.
-A New York court examines whether the corporation was adequately capitalized, whether minutes were kept, whether loans from owners were documented, and whether the owner treated the business as a distinct operation.
-Owners who treat the LLC as a personal piggy bank face serious risk of personal exposure.
+Incorporation creates a separate legal entity, but that shield is not automatic or permanent.
+Courts will pierce the corporate veil — holding owners personally liable — when an entity is used as a sham, when corporate formalities are ignored, or when business and personal funds are commingled.
+In practice, these cases are rarely as clear-cut as the statute suggests.

 New York Department of State Filing Requirements